logo

 In summary, both the Digital Markets Act (DMA) and the Digital Services Act (DSA), which we will address in an upcoming article, aim to protect consumers, promote transparency and fair competition in the digital market, and establish a clear regulatory framework for companies in the European Union, fostering a safe and reliable online environment.

-At Letslaw by RSM, we are specialized digital lawyers and can provide advice regarding your concerns about this new European regulation and its implications for content and transparency that may directly affect you or your clients.
+At Letslaw, we are specialized digital lawyers and can provide advice regarding your concerns about this new European regulation and its implications for content and transparency that may directly affect you or your clients.

 Contact Us